qmorineau/2048-Game-Clone/2048/readMe.md

 Use the arrow keys (Up, Down, Left, Right) to move tiles in the corresponding direction.
 Press the R key to restart the game.
-Press the ESC key to pause the game.

 ## Gameplay